interledgerjs/web-monetization-receiver/README.md

   Stream](https://nodejs.org/api/stream.html#stream_readable_streams) which is
 being monetized.

-- `opts: Object` - (Optional) Options to fine-tune the payment for this stream.
+- `opts: Object` - (Required) Options to fine-tune the payment for this stream.

 - `opts.freeBytes: Number` - (Optional) How many free bytes to send up front.
   Default `0`.